tongxinw/bangali.ai/_posts/2020-02-18-initial-blog-post.md

 ## Tensorboard:

 Tensorboard visualizes how the model performed and checks underfitting/overfitting condition.
 For each component of the character, we got a tensorboard that traces the accuracy and the loss.
-The figure below is one of the tensorboard visualizations.
+The figure below is the tensorboard visualization of consonants training process.

 <div style="text-align:center;">
   <a href="https://tongxinw.github.io/bengali.ai/img/e4accuracy.png">